tmobile/opensource/content/blog/posts/conducktor-go.md

     VMs and ELBs are launched using Terraform on AWS to deploy Kubernetes and other core components.

 * *Ingress:*
     Nginx is used as Ingress in Conducktor-GO.
-This can however be substituted with any ingress of your choice by deploying separately.
+This can, however, be substituted with the ingress of your choice by deploying separately.

 * *Admin Dashboard:*
     Latest Kubernetes Dashboard 2.0 is configured in the cluster.